Why people under 40 should think about making a Will…

 Many unmarried couples make the false assumption that if they live together for a certain amount of time, or if they are engaged, then they are considered ‘common law spouses’ and thus share the same rights as married couples.
-This is simply not true – see link for more information.
+This is simply not true.
 Unless a Will is in place to ensure that your partner inherits what you want them to, your estate will be distributed to your wider family according to the rules of intestacy (see below).

-Making a Will provides you and your partner with security in the knowledge that if either of you pass away, the other won’t be left in an uncomfortable situation with the in-laws.
+Making a Will provides you and your partner with security in the knowledge that if either of you passes away, the other won’t be left in an uncomfortable situation with the in-laws.

 The intestacy rules determine who inherits from an estate when somebody dies without a valid Will.
 In essence, if you pass away without a Will, the following people inherit**: